Rails Across America - Part Three: The Lakeshore Limited to Cleveland (and Fuck Cancer)

 Just before I landed, the doctors were able to take him off dialysis.
 His body had recovered just enough to allow his kidneys to work on their own.

-B is immortalized in a manner of speaking by posing as a photo reference for my former roommate Marty Egeland, who at one time was the illustrator for DC Comics Aquaman.
+B was immortalized in a manner of speaking by posing as a photo reference for my former roommate Marty Egeland, who at one time was the illustrator for DC Comics Aquaman.

 Perhaps the photo doesn't exist anymore.
 Or perhaps it is stuffed away in a box.
 It's B, sitting in a chair as if bound by ropes, in a pose that would grace the cover of an issue of Aquaman.